Prosecution: Defendant in murder case upset girlfriend hugged, kissed victim

 “I told my nephew I think I made a mistake by giving her the phone.
 My nephew is a police officer,” Joe Sanchez said.

-Other than a photo of Quinata and Sked, the prosecution did not detail any of the phone’s contents that could be used for their case in chief.
+Other than a photo of Quinata and Sked, the prosecution did not detail any of the phone’s contents that could be used for its case in chief.

 The trial continues Monday before Superior Court of Guam Judge Vernon Perez.